blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 involved in deploying ${solution_name}.
 They are not intended to be used as-is in production.
 You should understand the code before you use it.
 They do not represent the only way to deploy in each environment.

-Your deployment approach will be the same whether you are invoking ${solution_name} directly, or invoking it via Detect.
+Your deployment approach is the same whether you are invoking ${solution_name} directly, or invoking it using Detect.
 Most of the sample deployments use Detect simply because that is the most common use case.

-### Using host mode on Linux machine (or Linux VM) with Docker
+### Using host mode on Linux/Linux VM with Docker

-In this scenario, ${solution_name} is a command line utility that automatically pulls/runs and uses container-based services (and cleans them up when it's done).
+In this scenario, ${solution_name} is a command line utility that automatically pulls/runs and uses container-based services,
+and cleans them up when it's done.
 The Docker command, if installed on the machine, can be very useful for troubleshooting, but is not actually required or used by ${solution_name}.

-In this mode ${solution_name} does require access to a Docker Engine (very similar to the way the Docker client requires access to a Docker Engine) so it can pull and run Docker images (it uses the ${docker_java_project_url}
+In this mode, ${solution_name} does require access to a Docker engine, similar to the way the Docker client requires access to a Docker engine, so it can pull and run Docker images.
+It uses the ${docker_java_project_url}
-library to perform Docker operations via the Docker Engine).
+library to perform Docker operations using the Docker engine.

 In this mode, ${solution_name} automatically pulls, runs, stops, and removes the container-based image inspector services on which it depends.
-It accesses the services they provide via HTTP GET operations.
+It accesses the services they provide through HTTP GET operations.

 This is the default mode, and the simplest to use.

-### Using container mode in a container orchestration platform such as Kubernetes, OpenShift, etc.
+### Using container mode in a container orchestration platform such as Kubernetes, OpenShift, and others

-In this scenario, ${solution_name} is a toolkit consisting of a command line utility (that you will run in one container), plus three container-based services (which you must start).
+In this scenario, ${solution_name} is a toolkit consisting of a command line utility that you run in one container, plus three container-based services which you must start.
 These four containers must:
-(a) share a mounted volume (either persistent or temporary) that they will use to pass large files between containers, and (b) be able to reach each other via HTTP GET operations using base URLs that you will provide.
+(a) share a mounted volume, either persistent or temporary, used to pass large files between containers, and (b) be able to reach each other through HTTP GET operations using base URLs that you provide.

 ### Image Inspector Services

-${solution_name} consists of a command line utility (provided in a Java .jar, but sometimes invoked via a bash script) and three image inspector services.
+${solution_name} consists of a command line utility provided in a Java .jar, but sometimes invoked using a bash script, and three image inspector services.

-The required Docker operations (if any) are performed by the command line utility, while the image inspector services perform the work of unpacking the target Docker image, extracting the Linux package manager database, and running the Linux package manager against that database in order to extract installed packages and translate them to components (actually externalIds) for Black Duck.
-If the image inspector service finds in the target image a package manager database that is incompatible with its own package manager utility (this happens when, for example, you run ${solution_name} on an Alpine image, but the request goes to the Ubuntu image inspector service), the image inspector service will redirect the request to the appropriate image inspector service.
-You can change the default image inspector service to reduce the likelihood of redirects (resulting in shorter execution times).
-For example, if most of your target images are Alpine you can set imageinspector.service.distro.default to alpine.
+The required Docker operations, if any, are performed by the command line utility, while the image inspector services perform the work of unpacking the target Docker image, extracting the Linux package manager database, and running the Linux package manager against that database to extract installed packages and translate them to components which are actually externalIDs, for Black Duck.
+If the image inspector service finds in the target image a package manager database that is incompatible with its own package manager utility; for example, when you run ${solution_name} on an Alpine image, but the request goes to the Ubuntu image inspector service, the image inspector service redirects the request to the appropriate image inspector service.
+You can change the default image inspector service to reduce the likelihood of redirects, resulting in shorter execution times.
+For example, if most of your target images are Alpine you can set *imageinspector.service.distro.default* to Alpine.

 The image inspector service containers are downloaded from Docker Hub (${image_repo_organization}/${inspector_image_name_base}-*).